nodeMevK/senpy-ai/README.md

 2. Download Ollama for your machine `https://ollama.com/download`
     - `ollama run {model}` to download and run model

+3. **TODO**

-will try again with playwright
+    1. will try again with playwright

-need to figure out ratelimit for twitter
+    2. need to figure out ratelimit for twitter

-with ollama implementation, not sure if i still have to download the llama model as well
+    3. with ollama implementation, not sure if i still have to download the llama model as well

-ollama already installed
+    4. ~~ollama already installed~~

-have to create prompts next and templates
+    5. have to create prompts next and templates

-get cookies from a new a account
+    6. ~~get cookies from a new a account~~

-need to sort thru response
+    7. ~~need to sort thru response~~

-got to inner part of tweet  had to change approach slightly because dictionaries were nested with arrays
+    8. got to inner part of tweet  had to change approach slightly because dictionaries were nested with arrays

+    9. CLEAN UP, check for specific entry types to avoid error